 There are many and varied ways to deliver washing detergent to your washing machine.
-You could use a liquid capsule, laundry liquid, washing powder, sachet, powder tablet … cross reference all those with the sheer volume of brands in the marketplace and it’s an almost endless choice!
+You could use a liquid capsule, laundry liquid, washing powder, sachet, powder tablet … and cross reference all those with the sheer volume of brands in the marketplace and it’s an almost endless choice!

-One method of laundry detergent delivery is firmly in the sights of both the Australian ACCC and international regulators, with regulators warning that liquid laundry detergent capsules or ‘laundry pods’ can be a toxic temptation for some small children.
+One method of laundry detergent delivery is firmly in the sights of both Australian ACCC and international regulators, with regulators warning that liquid laundry detergent capsules or ‘laundry pods’ can be a toxic temptation for some small children.

 “Laundry capsules are small and often colourful, making them attractive to young children.
 Yet the damage they can cause may be shocking,” said ACCC Deputy Chair Delia Rickard.
 “The product has only been widely available in the market recently and its risks are not necessarily well known.
 This is why regulators worldwide have identified it as a priority emerging issue and joined together to share information to help parents protect their young children.”